 Preparing your child for some of the environmental changes that will occur will also pave the way for a pleasant adjustment.
 Talk to your child about diaper changes, sleeping arrangements, and breast- or bottle feeding.
 Your explanation could sound something like this: “Honey, when the baby is born, Mommy will be spending a lot of time in the rocking chair feeding her.
 You can come and sit next to me.”
 Or, “When baby is born, she will be sleeping in the room with Mommy and Daddy so Mommy can feed her during the night.
 You used to sleep in Mommy and Daddy’s room, too.
 You’re a big kid, so you’ll be sleeping in your room, just like you do now.
 But if you want, maybe you can have a sleepover in our room one night.”

-Discussing your child’s role as a on older sibling will help set her up for her new role in the family.
-Building up her confidence and making her feel important with encouragement like, “The baby is so lucky to have you, and I’m so lucky to have you as my special helper,” will help children see the change in a positive light.
+Discussing your child’s role as a on older sibling will help set him up for his new role in the family.
+Building up his confidence and making him feel important with encouragement like, “The baby is so lucky to have you, and I’m so lucky to have you as my special helper,” will help children see the change in a positive light.

 In addition to talking to your child about the baby and the changes in your family, find some books centered on the topic of having a new baby in the house or becoming an older sibling.
 Books are always an excellent way to open up conversations and also to discuss things in a safer space that isn’t directly related to Baby themselves.

-In all these preparations, don’t forget to spend time with your child that is centered on her and her personal and unique interests.
-This will become your “action that speaks louder than words” and show your child how much she means to you.
+In all these preparations, don’t forget to spend time with your child that is centered on him and his personal and unique interests.
+This will become your “action that speaks louder than words” and show your child how much he means to you.
 This is the essence of helping a child remain anchored and secure in the family, even with the monumental change of a new sibling.

 About the author: